khushi513/Starbucks-clone-using-HTML-CSS-and-Javascript/README.md

-To open the main page open Index.html
+To open the main page, open Index.html